HITESHDALVI/fitness-tracker/README.md

 This repository is a minimal Expo React Native app implementing fitness app assignment.

+Note: A screen recording of the app has been added to this repository for quick reference. video file : appVideo.mov

 ## Screen Overview
 1. Welcome Screen
 2. User Info Screen